 18 Frank Wilczek has written extensively about the Planck length.
 He recognizes its signature importance within physics.
 When we approached him with our naive questions via email in December 2012, we did not expect an answer, but, we received one.
 It was tight, to the point, and challenged us to be more clear.
 Given he was such a world-renown expert on such matters, we were overjoyed to respond.
 The entire dialogue will go online at some time.
 He is a gracious, thoughtful thinker who does not suffer fools gladly.
 And because we believe, like he does, in beauty and simplicity, perhaps there will be a future dialogue that will further embolden us.

 19 Frank, F. C.; Kasper, J. S. (1958), “Complex alloy structures regarded as sphere packings.
 I. Definitions and basic principles”, Acta Crystall.
 11. and Frank, F. C.; Kasper, J. S. (1959), and “Complex alloy structures regarded as sphere packings.
 II.
 Analysis and classification of representative structures”, Acta Crystall.
-12. More recently, this construct has been analyzed by the following:
+12. This construct has been analyzed by the following:

 (1) “A model metal potential exhibiting polytetrahedral clusters” by Jonathan P. K. Doye, University Chemical Laboratory, Lensfield Road, Cambridge CB2 1EW, United Kingdom, J. Chem.
 Phys.
 119, 1136 (2003) The compete article is also available at ArXiv.org as a PDF: http://arxiv.org/pdf/cond-mat/0301374

 (2) “Polyclusters” by the India Institute of Science in Bangalore has many helpful illustrations and explanations of crystal structure.
 PDF: http://met.iisc.ernet.in/~lord/webfiles/clusters/polyclusters.pdf